- 2013-2014 Student Handbook

 All Students will be notified of this policy via e-mail and Residential Students will be informed during mandatory floor meetings at the beginning of each semester.
 Policy notifications via e-mail will include links to the Student Handbook.

-A. In conjunction with the University Emergency Communication System, all Students have the opportunity and are expected to identify a Confidential Emergency Contact.
+A. All Students have the opportunity and are expected to identify a Confidential Emergency Contact.

 B. All Students may register a Confidential Emergency Contact by entering the person's name and contact information into the University's Banner Information System.
 Residential Students must also register Confidential Emergency Contact information on their emergency data card as part of the residence hall or apartment check-in process.
 Confidential Emergency Contact information may include, but is not limited to, telephone numbers, addresses, names and e-mails.
 The Student is responsible for ensuring that the contact information is up-to-date and accurate.